 -Panellets.
 This is one of those sweets that are made on special occasions, specifically, for the feast of All Saints.
 Sweet potatoes, almonds, eggs or sugar are some of the ingredients that make it up.
 You will recognize them because they are small balls covered with delicious pine nuts.

 -Macarrons of Sant Joan.
-The Day of Sant Joan (San Juan) is exclusively prepared.
-If we have to compare them with some other known dessert, we could associate its flavor with that of rice pudding.
-However, the rice is replaced by a special pasta, which is bought in bulk, and does not resemble very much the macaroni to which its name refers.
-You will be able to try them during that day in some employer celebration.
+They are prepared exclusively on Sant Joan's Day (San Juan).
+If we have to compare them with some other known dessert, we could associate their flavor with that of rice pudding.
+However, the rice is replaced by a special pasta, which is bought in bulk, and which does not closely resemble the macaroni to which its name refers.
+You can try them on that day in a patronal celebration.

 -Nalsa of Nadal.
 Perhaps it is one of the desserts most rooted in the gastronomic culture of Ibiza.
 As its name suggests, it is made only during Christmas.
 Its composition may be somewhat strange, but it is one of those recipes that you must try at least once in your life.
 It is a peculiar mixture of meat broth and an almond sauce that is usually prepared in abundant quantities to last all the holidays.
 To give it an even more traditional character, it is usually accompanied by bescuit or cóc pagès.

 -Miscellaneous.
 Each and every one of the typical desserts are likely to be accompanied by a good liquor of the land.
 For that we are the architects of the famous Hierbas Ibicencas!
 In addition to these, we find the liquor of almonds or the coffee cove, old recipe of fishermen.
 A glass of frugal or stick around a good table and the best of the companies are the perfect closure to a meal of those who make history.

 We advise you to take it easy because most are a sugar bomb that will take you to burn!